Investor's sentiment in multi-agent model of the continuous double auction: Introduction. OB and volume.

 \subsection{Content of the paper.}

 A description of the matching mechanism and four groups of market participants are given in Section 2, where basic equations \ref{Kol} and \ref{mEq}, which define the nonlinear Markov process are introduced.
 To give the reader some intuition in Section 3 we consider the Ehrenfest model, the simplest stochastic model with mean--reverting behavior.
-We study in Section 4 equation (\ref{Kol}) defining probabilities of the fast variable $X_t$.
+We study in Section 4 equation (\ref{Kol}) defining probabilities of the fast variable $x(t)$.
 Equations (\ref{mEq}) defining the evolution of slow variables $L(t)$ and $M(t)$ are also considered there.
 The hydrodynamic limit is considered in Section 5.
-The continuum limit is presented in Section 6.
-Finally, Section 7 contains results concerning propagation of chaos or in other words multi--particle approximation of the continuum system.
-These multi--particles approximation is used for the numerical simulation of the continuum system.
-Section 8 is the conclusion of the paper.
+The continuum or diffusion limit is presented in Section 6.
+Finally, Section 7 contains results concerning multi--particle approximation of the continuum system.
+This multi--particles approximation is used for numerical simulation of the continuum system.
+Appendix contains the proof of a technical result.